kylethebaker/screenshot-to-imgur/README.md

 If you'd like to open the imgur link of the newly uploaded image in a browser immediately after the upload finishes, you can set **open_in_browser** to _True_. **browser_command** is the command to be executed when the images finished uploading, with %s being a placeholder for the imgur link.
-You don't have to use a browser neccesarily, you can pass the link to any arbitrary command line application by defining it in browser_command.
+You don't have to use a browser necessarily, you can pass the link to any arbitrary command line application by defining it in browser_command.

 ### logging imgur links to a file